parthpatel2019/parthpatel2019.github.io/README.md

 - [x] Graduate High School
 - [ ] Graduate College
 - [ ] Attend Post-Grad School and succeed there
-- [ ] Find a great opportunity as a software engineer/developer
+- [ ] Find a great opportunity as a Software Engineer/Developer

 ## Learn more about me

-I have a demonstration of some of my projects I have built on my [website portfolio](https://p7patel.wixsite.com/parthpatel)
+Here's my [website portfolio](https://p7patel.wixsite.com/parthpatel) that has some more information about me.
+It includes things like who I am, my personal projects, and a machine learning guide!

 ## My GitHub Page here
 You can find my GitHub [here](https://github.com/parthpatel2019/parthpatel2019.github.io).